 Cognitive decline has been proven to begin in your 60's.
-For this reason many people choose to hire a financial planner or investment adviser in retirement.
+For this reason, many people choose to hire a financial planner or investment adviser in retirement.
 This also helps provide continuity for one spouse who may not be comfortable managing their own money if their other half passes first.

 It's also a good idea to seek help if you are not sure how to generate income from savings and investments.
-In many cases an independent retirement planner can show you how to pay less in taxes during retirement, can advise on when you should being Social Security benefits, can show you how your savings can generate retirement income, and can help you weigh out the pros and cons of investments like annuities, or strategies like the use of a reverse mortgage.
+In many cases an independent retirement planner can show you how to pay less in taxes during retirement, can advise on when you should begin Social Security benefits, can show you how your savings can generate retirement income, and can help you weigh out the pros and cons of investments like annuities, or strategies like the use of a reverse mortgage.